 - File path\filename.pst could not be accessed.
 Data error.
 Cyclic redundancy check.

-In this error message, path\filename.pst correspond to the location and the file name of your Personal Folders (.pst) file--for example, C:\mypst.pst.
+In these error messages, path\filename.pst corresponds to the location and the file name of the Personal Storage Table (PST) Files.
+For example, C:\mypst.pst.

-Generally, cyclic redundancy check error occurs when your PST files is corrupted or maybe the hard disk has some issues where your PST file is currently stored.
-This error manifests, when you try to copy the original PST file to another location.
+Generally, a cyclic redundancy check error occurs when your PST files are corrupted or the hard disk has some issues where your PST file is currently stored.

-Before I show you how to fix CRC error on DVD disc, I will share a story:
+Before I show you how to fix CRC error on a DVD, I want to share a story:

 Error: Data error (cyclic redundancy check)

-This problem can have many different causes, including: problem with the DVD or DVD drive, conflicting software (Paragon NTFS, Metakine DVD Remaster, Roxio Creator, CD emulation software like Alcohol 120%, Nero Image Drive), etc.
+There can be different reasons for this problem, including the problems of the DVD, conflicting software (Paragon NTFS, Roxio Creator, CD emulation software like Alcohol 120%, Nero Image Drive), etc.

-How do I fix the cyclic redundancy check error on DVD disc
+How to fix the cyclic redundancy check error on a DVD?

-If none of the above works, the following may also help you:
+If none of the above works, the following may help you:

-- Restart computer in Safe Mode (press F8 during bootup).
+- Restart the computer in Safe Mode (Press F8 during bootup).

-- Use Windows Explorer to locate SETUP.EXE on the disc (actual filename may vary slightly).
+- Open Windows File Explorer to locate SETUP.EXE on the disc (The actual filename may vary slightly).